sparkfabrik/company-playbook/content/tools-and-policies/tasks-and-time-tracking.md

 > **Forenote**: Despite we try to group tiny activities to form a _3+ working days whole_, it happens that we must deliver very small tasks to our customers, such as one-shot security upgrades or very small changes to a living product.
 > Such small, isolated activities, must be tracked under the [Support](#support) rolling task (see below).

-Each task approved by a customer/for a project is tracked on Toggl as a `Task` (heh!), with the format `[Task ID] Task Name`, where `Task ID` is an internal reference code, in the format `YYYYMM[DDII]` (where `DDII` is an optional part composed by two-digits day (`DD`) and a discriminant incremental), and `Task Name` is a mnemonic description such as `Website development`, `New media gallery`, `Q3 Maintenance` etc.
+Each task approved by a customer/for a project is tracked on Float as a `Task` (heh!), with the format `[Task ID] Task Name`, where `Task ID` is an internal reference code, in the format `YYYYMM[DDII]` (where `DDII` is an optional part composed by two-digits day (`DD`) and a discriminant incremental), and `Task Name` is a mnemonic description such as `Website development`, `New media gallery`, `Q3 Maintenance` etc.

-Approved tasks have a time budget on Toggl and the tracked time is counted against that time budget.
+Approved tasks have a time budget on Float and the tracked time is counted against that time budget.
 Should a customer extend the budget, the task will be updated/extended or a new task will be created, depending on what makes more sense in the context.

 Project/Customer leads should take care of keeping things consistent in terms of issue tracking, using [Gitlab's Milestones](https://docs.gitlab.com/ee/user/project/milestones/).
 Create a milestone with the same name as the related task (`[Agreement Code] Task Name`) and add all issues related to this task there.